department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 [Find out what happens after you send in your application](/healthcare/after-you-apply).

-Already signed up?
 You can manage your VA health care online.
 You can refill a prescription, send a secure message to your health care provider, or check the status of a disability or pension claim.

 <a class="usa-button-primary" href="/healthcare/prescriptions/">Manage your VA health care</a>